These chicken enchiladas, bathed in a delicious, vibrant red sauce, are guaranteed to please and perfect for meal prep too.

 Enchiladas origins date back to Aztec times, long before the Spanish conquistadors came to Mexico.
 The first enchiladas were most likely corn tortillas with small fish in them.

 Chicken: We use chicken thighs for this enchilada recipe, but chicken breast would also work well.
 Season the chicken and simply cook in a pan.
+You can also use this incredibly tasty shredded taco chicken recipe.

 This is very versatile, so use what you have or what you would like.
 Baking the chicken works great.
 Have some leftover rotisserie chicken you don’t know what to do with?
 That works too!